ballerina-platform/ballerina-release/release-notes/swan-lake-2201.1.0-release-note.md

 bal run -- -Cval=5.0
 ```

-##### Improved Runtime Error Creator and Value Creator API input validations
+##### Improved runtime error creator and value creator API input validations

 In order to handle Java Exceptions due to the invalid use of Ballerina runtime error creator and value
-creator APIs, input validations has been improved to provide proper ballerina runtime errors.
+creator APIs, input validations have been improved to provide proper ballerina runtime errors.
-For example, the following invalid use of `ValueCreator.createRecordValue` API to create a record value with Java ArrayList as a field of it will result in panic.
+For example, the following invalid use of the `ValueCreator.createRecordValue` API to create a record value with a Java ArrayList as a field of it will result in a panic.

 ```java
  public class App {